anitamezzetti/causal_structure_stock_prices/README.md

 # causal_structure_stock_market_

-The goal of project task is to learn the causal structure among different technology companies by observing their stock price over a period of time.
+The goal of this project is to learn the causal structure among different technology companies by observing their stock price over a period of time.

 In order to do that, we create a function to calculate the direct information.